ahmaazouzi/KRC2/pointers.md

 ```

 ## Pointer Arrays, Pointers to Pointers:
-- This section deals of _arrays of pointers_.
+- This section deals with _arrays of pointers_.
 Pointers themselves, like any other kind of variable, can also be placed nicely into arrays.
-To illustrate the importance of such a data structure, the book suggests sorting a group of strings
+To illustrate the importance of such a data structure, the book uses it to sort the lines of a given text.
+The [program](storlines.c) basically read its input extract lines as strings and stores them in a buffer.
+It also maintains an array of pointers.
+These pointers point to each of the buffered strings representing the lines.
+To sort the lines, the program doesn not actually sort the lines themselves which would be cumbersome and probably costly.
+Instead only the pointers to these lines are sorted as the following diagram shows:
 ![Sorting strings](img/sortStrings.png)
+- To write the lines to output, the array of ordered pointers is traversed and the correctly-ordered lines are printed to output.